 You will always find work in nursing because no matter how advanced the world becomes, we will always need people to help the sick.
 Many people see nurses and doctors as heroes.
 During the Covid-19 pandemic, those working in the medical field were hailed as heroes as they continued to work and put their health on the line to help others.
 Nurses were invaluable during a global pandemic.
 But even before covid, there was concern over a worldwide shortage of nurses.
 In 2017, the American Nursing Association even set a goal of adding 1 million nurses to the workforce over five years.

 People go into nursing because the desire to help others calls to them, not because of a high wage.
 However, you can still make a good living in this workforce.
 In 2020, the median pay for a registered nurse was around $75k per year, or $33.22 an hour!

 4. Training is more flexible

 It has never been easier to become a nurse.
 With the explosion of virtual communication and education having to go online during the pandemic, it is a brilliant time to get your bachelor of science in nursing online.
 Why?
 Because the online study has now been perfected, meaning you can train on the side while you continue to honor your other life commitments – including family – and earn an income.

 The next stage in your nursing career is exploring your pathways – what interests you the most?
-What training and qualifications do you need to get there?
+Click here to learn more about what training and qualifications do you need to get there.
 Consider getting some work experience in different medical environments, or even better, shadowing a nurse, to see if nursing is truly for you.